BachiLi/redner/README.md

 redner is expected to use with [PyTorch](https://pytorch.org/), and can be used seamlessly with PyTorch operators.
-While the documentation is work in progress, you can take a look at the [tests directory](tests) to have a basic sense. redner inherits a subset of [Mitsuba](http://www.mitsuba-renderer.org) scene format, see [tests/test_teapot_reflectance.py] and [tests/test_teapot_specular.py] for examples of loading a Mitsuba scene file.
+While the documentation is work in progress, you can take a look at the [tests directory](tests) to have a basic sense.
+A good starting point is to look at [tests/test_single_triangle.py] where we optimize for the vertex positions of a single triangle. redner inherits a subset of [Mitsuba](http://www.mitsuba-renderer.org) scene format, see [tests/test_teapot_reflectance.py] and [tests/test_teapot_specular.py] for examples of loading a Mitsuba scene file.